XXXTentacion: Murder and trial

-On June 18, 2018, Onfroy, upon leaving Riva Motorsports Motorcycle & Marine Superstore in Deerfield Beach, Florida, was blocked from exiting the parking lot by a black Dodge Journey SUV in a premeditated attack.
+On June 18, 2018, Onfroy and his step-uncle Leonard Kerr, upon leaving Riva Motorsports Motorcycle & Marine Superstore in Deerfield Beach, Florida, were blocked from exiting the parking lot by a black Dodge Journey SUV in a premeditated attack.
 Two armed men exited the SUV and approached the rapper while he was sitting in the driver's seat.
 A brief struggle occurred and the armed men reached inside Onfroy's vehicle, stole a small Louis Vuitton bag containing US$50,000 and shot Onfroy multiple times.
 The shooters fled the scene in their SUV.
 Onfroy was taken by paramedics to the nearby Broward Health North hospital in Deerfield Beach, where he was pronounced dead.

 Onfroy's death was announced by the Broward County Sheriff's Office at 5:30 pm.
 Dedrick Devonshay Williams of Pompano Beach was arrested two days after the shooting and held in the Broward County jail.
 He was charged with dangerous and depraved murder, which was later upgraded to premeditated murder.
 In the weeks following the event, triggerman Michael Boatwright and accomplice Robert Allen were arrested and charged with premeditated first-degree murder for their involvement.
 The third accomplice, Trayvon Newsome, was arrested and charged with premeditated first-degree murder in August 2018.
 On August 12, 2022, Allen pleaded guilty to the lesser conviction of second-degree murder in exchange for testimony against the other three defendants.
 Their trial initiated on February 7, 2023.
 All three remaining perpetrators were found guilty on all counts.
 Williams and Newsome were sentenced to life in prison without the possibility of parole, and Boatwright received two consecutive life sentences without parole, plus an additional consecutive 30 years.
 Allen was sentenced to seven years in prison with credit for time served, with a consecutive 20-year probation sentence.
-On October 26, 2023, Allen was released from prison and is currently on probation.
+On October 26, 2023, Allen was released from prison and is on probation as of November 27, 2023.

 In his will, Onfroy named his mother Cleopatra, his half brother Aiden, and his half brother Corey as the sole beneficiaries of his estate.
 Onfroy's future child was not named in the will, as it was written before the pregnancy.